opencontainers/tob/CHARTER.md

    time-critical circumstances may call for a shorter review (such as security issues).

-n.
+o.
 TOB meetings may be held in-person or via telephone or electronic conferencing.
 Quorum for holding meetings shall be established when two-thirds of TOB members are present.
 If the TOB is unable to form a quorum, the TOB Chair must call subsequent meetings in a timely manner with the same agenda until a quorum is formed.

-o.
+p.
 The intention is for the TOB to operate by consensus.
 However, if consensus cannot be achieved, the TOB shall vote on a decision.
 All TOB votes, either at TOB meetings, via email or electronic voting service, shall pass with a qualified super-majority (a two-thirds vote of the entire TOB membership in